bluntwizard/steam_deck_dub_edition/docs/typescript-migration-plan.md

 # TypeScript Migration Plan - Remaining Work

-This document outlines the plan for completing the TypeScript migration for the Steam Deck DUB Edition project.
+This document outlines the plan for completing the TypeScript migration for the Grimoire project.
 We've made significant progress, but there are still several components that need to be migrated.

 ## Overview